RBA TV

 RBA TV (channel 13, acronym for Rede Brasil Amazônia de Televisão) is a regional Brazilian television network based in Belém, capital of the state of Pará serving as an affiliate of Rede Bandeirantes for most of state.
-The is the flagship broadcasting property of the locally based Grupo RBA de Comunicação, a company of politician and businessman Jader Barbalho, which also owns five other stations under the RBA TV name.
+It is the flagship broadcasting property of the locally based Grupo RBA de Comunicação, a company of politician and businessman Jader Barbalho, which also owns five other stations under the RBA TV name.